acuminous/yadda/README.md

 ## Yadda In Depth
 ### Supported Libraries
 Yadda works with Mocha, Jasmine, QUnit, Nodeunit, ZombieJS, CasperJS and WebDriver.
-There are examples for most of these which can be run as follows
+There are examples for most of these, which can be run as follows...

 ```bash
 git clone https://github.com/acuminous/yadda.git